dannyfranca/home-stream-server/README.md

 4. **Enable Completed Download Handling** (in each download client's advanced settings):
    - ☑️ **Remove** - Removes torrent from qBittorrent after import

-> 💡 **Note**: Sonarr will only remove torrents after they've stopped seeding (based on qBittorrent's share ratio limits).
-This works with hardlinks - your media files remain in the library.
+> 💡 **Note**: Sonarr will only remove torrents after they have **finished seeding** (i.e., they are in a "Paused" state in qBittorrent).
+This ensures you meet your seeding goals before the file is deleted from the download folder.
+Your media library file remains safe.

 ---